Winds-AI/Frontend-development-MCP-tools-public/README.md

 - A Setup UI opens at `http://127.0.0.1:5055`
 - Configure `projects.json` at the project root and `.env` in `browser-tools-server/.env` via the Setup UI
 - Click "Save" then "Close" — the UI stops; the connector keeps running
+- For the canonical step-by-step, see `docs/SETUP_GUIDE.md` (this README is a concise overview only).

 2) Load the Chrome extension (manual once)